The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Results

 In all cases, we find power-law stellar IMFs that are top-heavy, as is expected in Pop III star formation in other environments.
-For comparison, a Saltpeter IMF is shown on each panel of Figure~\ref{fig:IMF}, indicating just how much more top-heavy these star clusters are than present-day stellar groups.
-This will likely result in low mass-to-light ratios in SIGOs: their enhanced luminosities could aid in observation (especially with the aid of gravitational lensing) in instruments such as JWST \citep{Lake+23}.
+For comparison, a Salpeter IMF is shown on each panel of Figure~\ref{fig:IMF}, indicating just how much more top-heavy these star clusters are than present-day stellar groups.
+This will likely result in low mass-to-light ratios in SIGOs: their enhanced luminosities could aid in detection (especially with the aid of gravitational lensing) in instruments such as JWST \citep{Lake+23}.
 If present, bipolar outflows do play a role: we find a stellar mass-to-light ratio in run M6NJ of $10^{-4} M_\odot/L_\odot$, $10\times$ lower than the $10^{-3} M_\odot/L_\odot$ in run M6J.
 This result is reflected to a lesser degree in runs M4NJ and M4J, with the mass-to-light ratio in M4J being 30\% higher than that in M4NJ.
-Also note that because the SIGO may form stars at later times, there is uncertainty in the final/true IMF--we can only provide an estimate at $100$~kyr.
+Also note that because the SIGO may form stars at later times, there is uncertainty in the final IMF--we can only provide an estimate at $100$~kyr.
+At later times, especially under the impact of escaping radiative feedback, high-mass star accretion is likely to be suppressed, steepening the IMF to a limited degree as accretion is quenched \citep{Chon+24}.

-Pop III star formation has been investigated before, both in zoom-in cosmological simulations \citep{Stacy+13,Hirano+14,Hirano+15,Prole+23} and in small cloud simulations \citep{Wollenberg+20,Jaura+22,Prole+22}.
+Pop III star formation has been investigated before, both in zoom-in cosmological simulations \citep{Stacy+13,Hirano+14,Hirano+15,Prole+23} and in small cloud simulations \citep{Wollenberg+20,Jaura+22,Prole+22,2024ApJ...967L..28M}.
 The former often have either limited time evolution or mass resolution, while the latter is often envisioned as a small ($\lesssim 3000$~M$_\odot$) cloud within a bigger classical minihalo.
-For the first time, inspired by the DM-free structures seen in our cosmological simulations, we report a top-heavy IMF in a high-redshift, GC-like large cloud.
+For the first time, inspired by the DM-free structures seen in our cosmological simulations, we report a top-heavy IMF in a high-redshift, GC-like larger ($10^5$~M$_\odot$) cloud.